Climate Justice Books for Readers of All Ages

 She is determined to help and comes up with the perfect plan: she’ll offer one a better life and they will be best friends!
 To her surprise, none of the wild animals she invites to live with her are impressed with her offerings—Orca is not interested in the kiddie pool, and Tiger would rather hunt than settle for cookies.
 Maybe Tate will have to look a bit closer to home to find her pawsitively perfect match.

-Tate’s heartfelt hope to rescue a wild animal combined with the blunt hilarity of their responses makes this charming story perfect for anyone wild about animals!
+Told through letters, Tate’s heartfelt hope to rescue a wild animal combined with the blunt hilarity of their responses makes this charming story perfect for anyone wild about animals!
+Fans of Can I Be Your Dog by Troy Cummings will enjoy this “tail”!
+The back of the book also offers ideas for children on how they can help both wild and companion animals!

 The Secret Language of Birds